Sour Cream Chicken Enchiladas are simple and delicious, and loaded with layers of flavor!

 Ingredients

-- 1 can olives sliced, leave 6 out.
+• 1 can of olives sliced leave 6 out.

 Instructions

-- In a large bowl add 1 cup (save the rest for later) of enchilada sauce and sour cream and whisk until smooth.
-Then add the chicken, green chilis, olives, taco seasoning, onions, garlic, cheese (reserve 1 cup) and cilantro and mix until combined.
+• In a large bowl add 1 cup (save the rest for later) of enchilada sauce and sour cream and whisk until smooth.
+Then add the chicken, green chilis, olives, taco seasoning, onions, garlic, cheese (reserve 1 cup for topping), and cilantro and mix until combined.

-- In a 9x13 baking dish add just enough enchilada sauce to cover the bottom about 3/4 cup.
-Fill each tortilla with about 3/4 cup of mixture, then fold up the tortilla, sides first then roll.
+• Spray a 9x13 baking dish with cooking spray and add enough enchilada sauce to cover the bottom about 3/4 cup.
+Fill each tortilla with about 1 cup of mixture, then fold up the tortilla, sides first then roll.
 Place in the dish seam side down and repeat.

-- Bake for 30 minutes, remove foil and bake for another 10 minutes.
+• Bake for 30 minutes, remove the foil, and bake for another 10 minutes.
 Allow to cool for 10 minutes and serve with your favorite garnish.

 Notes